Reina Sofia Museum Small-Group or Private Guided Tour, Madrid

 Explore Madrid's Reina Sofia Museum with our Small-Group or Private Guided Tour, offering an intimate journey through one of Spain’s most celebrated art institutions.
 Whether you opt for a small group setting or choose to go private, your experience will be enriched by expert insights into the works of Pablo Picasso, Joan Miró, and Salvador Dalí, alongside other international artists.
 Discover how the dictatorship regime influenced Spanish art during the 1930s with an expert guide who provides continuous guidance throughout your visit.

-Entry allows for a small group of up to 6 guests.
+Small group of up to 6 guests

 Tour guide speaking to tourists in a park setting.